IS 456:2000 RCC Design Code Explained

 Introduction

-IS 456:2000 is India’s core RCC design code, governing the design, detailing, and durability of plain cement concrete (PCC) and reinforced cement concrete (RCC) structures across residential, commercial, industrial, and institutional projects.
-Issued by the Bureau of Indian Standards (BIS), IS 456 forms the legal and technical foundation for concrete construction in India and is referenced in NBC 2016, municipal bylaws, and approval drawings nationwide.
+IS 456:2000 is India’s core RCC design code, governing the design, detailing, durability, and performance of plain cement concrete (PCC) and reinforced cement concrete (RCC) structures across residential, commercial, industrial, and institutional projects.

 Read about Concrete Mix Design as per IS 10262: 2019